asifsanjary/ListsNotesReminders/README.md

 LiveData, ViewModel, Room Database, ExecutorService.
 ## Tasks
 - [x] Make A Simple Android App for editing
-- [ ] Make A Simple Website for editing
-- [ ] Sync the edited text between Android App and Website
 - [x] Create Display Multiple Notes on Android App and save on Local DB
-- [ ] Create Multiple Notes on Website
 - [x] Edit multiple Notes on Android App
-- [ ] Edit multiple Notes on Website
 - [ ] Add separate section for Lists, Notes and Reminders

 ## Here is the current screenshot of the development.